SafeCare BC Logo

 From burnout to balance: Trauma-informed culture change

-The cultures in which we work significantly influence our well-being and are critical to fostering workplace psychological safety.
-In health care settings where demands and pressures are high, how can we intentionally create organizational cultures that support and promote the psychological safety and well-being of care workers?
-This webinar will examine how a trauma-informed approach to organizational culture can help shift workplaces from reactive to responsive, enabling care workers to thrive while addressing their psychological and emotional needs to the well-being needs of care workers.
+In healthcare settings where demands and pressures are high, how can we intentionally create organizational cultures that support and promote the psychological safety and well-being of care workers?
+This webinar will examine how a trauma-informed approach to organizational culture can help shift workplaces from reactive to responsive, enabling care workers to thrive while addressing their psychological and emotional needs.

 Learning outcomes